discordjs/guide/guide/message-components/action-rows.md

 ## Building action rows

-To create an action row, use the <DocsLink section="builders" path="class/ActionRowBuilder" /> class and the <DocsLink section="builders" path="class/ActionRowBuilder?scrollTo=addComponents" /> method to add buttons or a select menu.
+To create an action row, use the <DocsLink section="builders" path="ActionRowBuilder:Class" /> class and the <DocsLink section="builders" path="ActionRowBuilder:Class#addComponents" type="method" /> method to add buttons or a select menu.

 ```js {1-2}
 const row = new ActionRowBuilder()